G.D.6 Graduate Time Limits

 G.D.6.1 Faculty of Graduate Studies' Time Limits

-Students in research- and thesis-based master’s programs must complete all degree requirements within four registration years; students in course-based master’s programs must complete all degree requirements within six registration years.
-It is expected that students completing a master’s degree on a full-time basis will complete the degree within half the time allowed.
+Students in research- and thesis-based master’s programs must complete all degree requirements within four years of initial registration; It is expected that students completing a master’s degree on a full-time basis will complete the degree within two years.

-Students in doctoral programs must complete all degree requirements within six registration years.
+Students in doctoral programs must complete all degree requirements within six years of initial registration.
 It is expected that most students will complete requirements within four years.

 A student may be required to withdraw for exceeding the maximum time allowed to complete all degree requirements.